Walking Tall: Final Chapter

 Walking Tall: Final Chapter is the third installment of the Walking Tall film series.
 The film was directed by Jack Starrett.
-It opened in the U.S. on August 10, 1977; its on-screen title is Final Chapter: Walking Tall.
+It opened in the U.S. on June 17, 1977; its on-screen title is Final Chapter: Walking Tall.
 All Walking Tall films were shot in Chester and Madison Counties, Tennessee; Buford Pusser was sheriff of McNairy County.

+In August 2025, contrary to the story of Buford Pusser as depicted in the film, the real life Buford Pusser was implicated by the Tennessee Bureau of Investigation in the 1967 murder of his wife Pauline.

 Plot

 One year has passed since the ambush that killed his wife, and Buford still has difficulty dealing with it.
-At his wife's grave, he breaks down, telling her he regrets ignoring her request to not become sheriff.
+At his wife's grave, he breaks down, telling her he regrets ignoring her request not to become sheriff.

 Buford visits the Tennessee Bureau of Investigation to find why John Witter is not in jail.
 They tell him they have no case against Witter.
 Pinky Dobson is paralyzed, and his girlfriend retracted her statement implicating Witter.
 Buford's friend, attorney Lloyd Tatum, tells Buford to be patient and let the TBI do their job.
 In New York City, Witter tells his boss that he will finally settle with Buford conclusively.
 The boss tells Witter he should accept that Pusser beat him and let it be at that.
 Because of Witter's mistakes, he is forced to cede 25% of his territory.

 While Buford and Grady stake out a still run by O.Q.
 Teal and his brother Udell, Buford witnesses O.Q. beat his son Robby.
 Buford intervenes and beats O.Q. in the same manner.
 After blowing up the still, he takes Robby to an orphanage.
 At his office, Buford finds a message from Luan Paxton, a prostitute who helped Buford defeat the state line gang.
 When he meets her at her hotel, he is surprised when she tells him she now works in real estate.
 At home, Buford's father, Carl, tells him that he has incurred too many expenses as sheriff, and Buford says he will ask for a raise after re-election.
 Carl asks if he really wants to remain sheriff, and Buford says it is the only thing he knows how to do.